 Thought Records

-For example, someone with anxiety might fill use their thought record after a stressful driving situation.
+For example, someone with anxiety might complete their thought record after a stressful driving situation.
 In this scenario, they might call the event “Driving to work.”
-The related thought might be “I’m gonna crash.”
+The related thought might be “I’m going to crash.”
 The associated emotion might be “fear,” and the resulting behavior might be “pulling over to the side of the road.”

 Alternative thoughts might include “That car is close, but I’m going to shift slightly to the left,” or “I will remain in control of the car.”
 The client practices substituting these alternative thoughts throughout the week, each time they find themselves in a similar anxiety-provoking driving scenario.